Service & Community Leadership

 The academic courses are designed to complement your DC internship experience by offering a thorough examination of the American traditions of democracy and philanthropy.

-IPVS includes one required course in behavioral economics for nonprofits.
-Students enrolled in the 8-week program will earn 3 credits; students enrolled in the 4-week program will earn 2 credits.
-If you enroll in the 8-week program you can also earn up to an additional 6 credits by enrolling in your choice of elective courses.
+IPVS includes one required 3-credit course in behavioral economics for nonprofits.
+You can aslo earn up to an additional 6 credits by enrolling in your choice of elective courses.

 The recommended elective class for IPVS students is Ethics and Leadership, but students are encouraged to select the elective(s) that best fit their career interests and course load at their home university.
 An internship seminar is offered to give students the chance to earn credit for their internship.

-All courses are accredited by George Mason University and held in their state-of-the-art-facilities, conveniently located a few metro stops away from student housing in nearby Arlington, Virginia.
+Students may earn credit for all courses through George Mason University and the classes held in their state-of-the-art-facilities, conveniently located a few metro stops away from student housing in nearby Arlington, Virginia.